-The Expense risk relates to how the company's expenses are attributed to policies and whether they are attributed appropriate to the acquisition costs, maintenance or claims period of the policy.
-The Expense risk is that expenses could be higher than planned due to inflationary pressures, lower volumes of business than expected, expense overruns or a change in the mix of business.
+Expense risk is the risk that the Company's expenses could be higher than planned due to inflationary pressures, lower volumes of business than expected, expense overruns or a change in the mix of business.

 3. MORBIDITY/DISABILITY RISK

 Morbidity/disability risk relates to the number and value of claims from terminal illness and income protection policies.
 It is similar to mortality risk in that a proportion of the risk is transferred to the reinsurers to mitigate the risk.